 - Whole-grains or their derivatives (wholewheat bread, pasta, etc.) in all meals, except those that include potatoes.

 - Legumes every day but in smaller quantities than wholewheat cereals.

 - One or two vegetable types in every dish (for example boiled broccoli).

 - Between one and three fruits per day, preferably local and seasonal products (this doesn’t include packed or bottled fruit juices which are typically full of sugar).
-Eating a fruit is preferable over juicing it, as in the latter process you lose amost all the fibre in the fruit, and the resultant juice has a high concentration of fructose.
+Eating fruit is preferable over juicing it, as in the latter process you lose almost all the fiber in the fruit, and the resultant juice has a high concentration of fructose.

 - One lactose product per day, preferably fermented.
-I go with Greek yoghurt for breakfast usually.
+I go with Greek yogurt for breakfast usually.

 - Not more than one animal product per day (meat, fish, seafood, eggs), keeping in mind that as a general rule the animal product should be a complement to a base of vegetables and not the inverse as is typically the case with most dishes today.